NorthumbriaResearchComputing/oswald-docs/docs/quickstart/running-jobs.md

     The job script also specifies that it will run for no more than 30 minutes (`--time=0-00:30:00`), and to notify you (`--mail-user=your.email.address@here`) when it has started and completed, or failed (`--mail-type=ALL`).
 Once it has completed, you will be able to access the output of the job in a file whose name is in the format `hello-mpi-<jobID>.out`, eg. `hello-mpi-20220.out`.

 !!! note
     You should try to **use as many resources as you request** and only **request as many resources as you need** to avoid inefficiency in the job allocation system.
-Reserving resources you don't need only adds to the time other users have to wait for their jobs to start, as resources (CPU cores, RAM, disk space, etc. [???]) that are reserved by your job but are not being used cannot be used by other jobs for as long as your job is running.
+Reserving resources you don't need only adds to the time other users have to wait for their jobs to start, as resources (CPU cores, RAM) that are reserved by your job but are not being used cannot be used by other jobs for as long as your job is running.
+It is rare that jobs will need to specify a RAM usage limit, but it is possible.

-    Nodes are shared by default ('oversubscribed' in SLURM terminology), meaning different jobs can use separate CPU cores, RAM, disk space, etc. *on the same node at the same time*.
+    Nodes are shared by default ('oversubscribed' in SLURM terminology), meaning different jobs can use separate reservable resources (CPU cores, sometimes RAM) *on the same node at the same time*.
 This can be overridden by using the `--exclusive` option to SBATCH in a job script, or in the `sbatch` command.
-This should only be used if the application the job is running requires it, as it is otherwise requesting more resources than you need.
+This should only be used if the application the job is running requires it, as doing so would otherwise request more resources than the job needs.

 ### SLURM Directives